 - 1/2 cup white chocolate chips melted (see note)

-Preheat oven to 350°F. Line a 9x9 square pan or 8 x11 pan with foil (I prefer an 8x11 for this recipe), and grease the foil.
+Preheat oven to 350°F. Line an 8x11 pan (see note) with foil and grease the foil.

 - In a separate bowl, combine flour, baking powder and salt.
 Add flour mixture to butter mixture and stir until the ingredients are combined.
 Fold in 1/2 cup of dried cranberries and 1/2 cup of white chocolate chips.
 Spread the batter in an even layer in the prepared pan (the batter will be thick).

-Bake the 9x9 pan for 18-20 minutes or the 8x11 pan for 15-18 minutes.
+Bake for 15-18 minutes.
 The bars are done when they have puffed slightly, are light brown and a toothpick inserted into the center comes out clean.
 They will appear a little underdone but they will continue to cook as they cool.
 Be careful not to over bake them.
 Cool completely on a wire rack before frosting.

 Using a hand mixer or stand mixer, beat the cream cheese and butter until smooth.
 Add the powdered sugar and salt and beat until combined, scraping the sides of the bowl as needed.
 Add in half of the melted white chocolate and beat to combine.
 Add a splash of milk, if necessary, to thin the frosting.
-Spread the bars with the frosting (if you used the smaller pan, you might not need all of the frosting).
+Spread the bars with the frosting (this makes a generous amount of frosting, you might not need all of it).
 Scatter the dried cranberries on top.
 Drizzle the remaining melted white chocolate over the top.